 Becoming a real estate agent in Florida can be a good career option for those who are interested in the field and want to earn a lot of money.
-However, you cannot become one without a license and for obtaining a license, you will need to clear the exam.
+However, you cannot become one without a license and for obtaining a license, you will need to complete a real estate course to clear the exam.
 In order to help with your real estate exam, we have collected all the major points.

 How Much Should I Score In Order To Pass?

 If you want to become a broker or sales associate, the examination for that contains 100 multiple choice questions or MCQs.
 Out of 100 points, you must secure at least 75 points.